github/codeql/docs/ql-documentation/learn-ql/python/introduce-libraries-python.rst

 Control flow classes
 ~~~~~~~~~~~~~~~~~~~~

-This part of the library represents the control flow graph of each ``Scope`` (classes, functions and modules).
+This part of the library represents the control flow graph of each ``Scope`` (classes, functions, and modules).
 Each ``Scope`` contains a graph of ``ControlFlowNode`` elements.
 Each scope has a single entry point and at least one (potentially many) exit points.
 To speed up control and data flow analysis, control flow nodes are grouped into `basic blocks <http://en.wikipedia.org/wiki/Basic_block>`__.

 As an example, we might want to find the longest sequence of code without any branches.
 A ``BasicBlock`` is, by definition, a sequence of code without any branches, so we just need to find the longest ``BasicBlock``.